an applet-based variable size-scale adventure for

 observational skills?
 What information would you bring

 back from a "fantastic voyage" into the nanoworld?
-Don't mind the
+Don't mind the robot in

-distance.
+the background.
 If you look carefully, you may

-Of course, unfamiliar contrast mechanisms are needed to observe objects
+unfamiliar contrast mechanisms are needed to observe objects

 smaller than the wavelength of light, so be prepared for a few